Summary

 The Bentley Flying Spur is a large luxury saloon, and the flagship of the Bentley range.
 This is the third generation of the Flying Spur and, like its predecessors, it is based on the Bentley Continental GT coupé.

 The Bentley Mulsanne ceased production in 2020, with the Flying Spur moving up on previous generations in price and luxury to take on the role of Bentley’s flagship saloon.
 It’s significantly longer than the previous model to provide more rear cabin space.
-Initially launched only with the top-spec 6.0-litre W12 engine, the range grew with the addition of the familar 4.0-litre petrol V8 engine about a year later.
-A plug-in hybrid is expected in 2021.
+Initially launched only with the top-spec 6.0-litre W12 engine, the range grew with the addition of the familiar 4.0-litre petrol V8 engine about a year later, followed by a plug-in hybrid model in 2021.

 Several titles have also criticised the stinginess of the Flying Spur’s level of standard safety equipment, with key equipment like autonomous emergency braking and adaptive cruise control only available as (expensive) options, despite being standard on other Volkswagen Group models – like a VW Golf for about a tenth of the price.